rscherrer/resume/README.md

 ## Conferences

-- The genomic signatures of speciation with gene networks.
-Conference talk (2021).
-Modelling in Ecology and Evolution Meeting (MEEM), Lausanne, Switzerland.
-Online.
+- Conference talk "The genomic signatures of speciation with gene networks".
+Modelling in Ecology and Evolution Meeting (MEEM) 2021, Lausanne, Switzerland.

-- Modeling speciation with gene networks.
-Conference talk (2021).
-Meeting of the Dutch Society for Theoretical Biology (NVTB), Schoorl, the Netherlands.
-Online.
+- Conference talk "Modeling speciation with gene networks".
+Meeting of the Dutch Society for Theoretical Biology (NVTB) 2021, Schoorl, the Netherlands.

-- Cladogenetic evolution of plumage coloration in birds of paradise.
-Poster (2018).
-Evolution conference (ASN/SSB/SSE/ESEB), Montpellier, France.
+- Poster "Cladogenetic evolution of plumage coloration in birds of paradise".
+Evolution conference (ASN/SSB/SSE/ESEB) 2018, Montpellier, France.

-- Sexual selection plays a limited role in accelerating color evolution upon speciation in birds of paradise.
-Poster (2018).
-Meeting of the Dutch Society for Evolutionary Biology (NLSEB), Ede, the Netherlands.
+- Poster "Sexual selection plays a limited role in accelerating color evolution upon speciation in birds of paradise".
+Meeting of the Dutch Society for Evolutionary Biology (NLSEB) 2018, Ede, the Netherlands.

-- Adaptive divergence of dewlap coloration in Anolis sagrei.
-Poster (2017).
-Meeting of the European Society for Evoutionary Biology (ESEB), Groningen, the Netherlands.
+- Poster "Adaptive divergence of dewlap coloration in Anolis sagrei".
+Meeting of the European Society for Evoutionary Biology (ESEB) 2017, Groningen, the Netherlands.

-- Online conference talk.
-PhD student and postdoc meeting of the Dutch Society for Evolutionary Biology (NLSEB), Ede, the Netherlands.
+## Teaching

+- Teaching assistant.
+Programming in C++ for biologists (2019, 2020).

+- Teaching assistant.
+Behaviour, Ecology and Evolution (2020, 2021).

+- Teaching assistant.
+Evolutionary processes (2020, 2021, 2022).

+- Supervision MSc thesis.
+Celia Tsapalou (MSc Ecology and Evolution).
+Inferring the Additive and Epistatic Genetic Architecture involved in Speciation Using Neural Networks (2020).

+- Supervision MSc thesis.
+Joris Damhuis (MSc Ecology and Evolution).
+Optimal choice and speciation (2019).

+- Supervision MSc mini-project.
+Reinier de Vries.
+Programming in C++ for biologists (2019).

+- Supervision of BSc project.
+Elsie Tata and Robin Hamberg.
+Detecting speciation genetic architectures.
+Modelling in the Life Sciences Research (2020).

+- Supervision of BSc project.
+Jelle Molenkamp and Nicolette Tataru.
+The evolution of gene regulatory networks.
+Modelling in the Life Sciences Research (2019).

+- Supervision of BSc project.
+Rik Nienhuis and Bob Evenhuis.
+The effect of resource limitation and asymmetric competition on insular dwarfism and gigantism.
+Community Ecology Research (2018).

+## Reviews

+- Review for Oiko (2021).

+- Review for Oikos (2018).

+- Co-review for Journal of Morphology (2017).

 ## Outreach

-- Elevator pitch contest.
-1-minute pitch (2021).
-NLSEB PhD/postdoc meeting, Ede, the Netherlands.
-Online.
+- 1-minute elevator pitch contest.
+NLSEB PhD/postdoc meeting 2021, Ede, the Netherlands.

-- Cladogenetic evolution of plumage coloration in birds of paradise.
-Short outreach talk (2018).
-Outreach seminar series in honor of Redmond O'Hanlon (author), Groningen Institute for Evolutionary Life Sciences, Groningen, the Netherlands.
+- Short talk "Cladogenetic evolution of plumage coloration in birds of paradise".
+Outreach seminar series in honor of writer Redmond O'Hanlon (2018), Groningen Institute for Evolutionary Life Sciences, Groningen, the Netherlands.

 ## Volunteering